hephaestus-compiler-project/types-bug-study-artifact/README.md

 #### Option2: Docker Image Installation

+We provide a `Dockerfile` to build an image that contains:

+* The necessary `apt` packages (e.g., `cloc`) for running the scripts of our bug collection approach.
+* The necessary Python packages (e.g., `matplotlib`) for running our evaluation scripts.
+* A user named `user` with `sudo` privileges.

-To build the Docker image from source, run the following command (estimated running time: ~5 min)
+To build the Docker image named `bug-study` from source, run the following command (estimated running time: ~5 min)

 ```bash